TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-When listing this route we find a folder that takes us to a wordpress:
+When listing this route we find a folder that takes us to a wordpress with a post password protected:

 <br />